 This pork cracklins recipe makes rich chunks of crisp fatty pork or duck.
 From the great Southern chef Frank Stitt, we can think of dozens of uses for these rich, salty nuggets.
 Not least of which is just sneaking them from the pan one at a time.

-You there—the one with the drool starting to pool on your keyboard from the very notion of these crisp cracklins that are just as ungodly rich as you’re imagining.
-You may be wondering, okay, so what do I do with cracklins aside from just standing there at the stove and cramming them into my piehole?
+Cracklins are essentially ungodly rich, salty chunks of bacon that are essentially sorta like bacon squared.
+Or maybe even to the third power.
 Chef Frank Stitt, a born and bred Southerner who just happens to be an alum of Alice Water’s Chez Panisse and the recipient of countless awards, plops these very cracklins in his corn bread batter.
 We figure he ought to know.
-And, of course, snitching cracklins straight from the skillet is always an option.
-Mind you, these are different than the fried rind of pork, which you find packaged across the country.
+They also make a terrific salty crunch when added to beans, soups, omelets, and more.
+And, of course, standing at the stove cramming them in your piehole.
+Mind you, these are different than fried pork rinds, which you’ll find packaged across the country.
 (And in as many as 14 different flavors in Alabama.
 We know.
 We counted.)
-These are a touch more refined, if you will.
-Don’t worry, that doesn’t mean you have to be restrained.
+These are a touch more refined.
+Don’t worry, that doesn’t mean you have to be restrained.–Renee Schettler

 - 1 pound Slab bacon* (or substitute duck skin) cut into 1/2-inch (12-mm) pieces